 Likewise, clothing should not cause distractions, discomfort or injury.
 Pant legs longer than the dancer’s legs that get under the feet are dangerous and must be pinned up.
-Loose fitting clothes that children can slip out of such as baggy sweatpants, track suits, or jeans are allowed.
+Loose fitting clothes that children can slip out of such as baggy sweatpants, track suits, or jeans are not allowed in acrobatics.

 Each dance form has specific shoe requirements.
-Your instructor will give you the specifics.
+We have preferred styles listed by class in our online store.
 Here are some general guidelines.

 Absolutely no street shoes are allowed in dance studio.
 If your child forgets their dance shoes, they can take their class in socks or barefoot.

 Hair needs to be pulled back so it does not fly in the eyes or otherwise interfere with skills the dancers are learning.
 Buns are a good idea, but not required in ballet class.
 Girls with long hair should always have hair ties in their dance bag and bobby pins or "banana clips" to avoid fidgeting with hair during class.
 Boys with long hair are also expected to tie the hair back, off the shoulders and out of the eyes.